mitre/linkage-agent-tools/README.md

 1. Data owners transmit their garbled zip files to the Linkage Agent.
 These zip files should be placed into the configured inbox folder.
 1. Run `validate.py` which will ensure all of the necessary files are present.
+1. Run `drop.py` if you have done a previous matching run to clear old data in the database
 1. When all data is present, run `match.py`, which will perform pairwise matching of the garbled information sent by the data owners.
 The matching information will be stored in MongoDB.
-1. After matching, run `linkids.py`, which will take all of the resulting matching information and use it to generate LINK_IDs, which are written to a CSV file in the configured results folder.
+1. After matching, run `link_ids.py`, which will take all of the resulting matching information and use it to generate LINK_IDs, which are written to a CSV file in the configured results folder.
-1. Once all LINK_IDs have been created, run `dataownerids.py` which will create a file per data owner that can be sent with only information on their LINK_IDs.
+1. Once all LINK_IDs have been created, run `data_owner_ids.py` which will create a file per data owner that can be sent with only information on their LINK_IDs.

 ## Running Tests